DeutscheSoft/aux-widgets/doc/docs/Components.md

 Widget options can also be set on components as attributes.
 In that case the component will interpret the attribute value based on the type of the option.
-To control how the attribute is interpreted, it the attribute may be prefixed by the format type.
+To control how the attribute is interpreted, the attribute may be prefixed by the format type.

 Example: